DerekQXu/NITH/README.md

 ## Overview
 Spikes are a common characteristic of real-world time series, often representing rare or significant events.
 However, time series foundation models (TSFMs) struggle to effectively forecast these spiky patterns.
 To address this challenge, we introduce the **Needle-in-a-Time-Series Haystack Benchmark (NITH)**, a novel benchmark designed to evaluate the performance of TSFMs on spiky time series data.
 Our benchmark comprises both real-world and synthetic datasets:

+- **Synthetic Spiky Time Series:** Generated using stochastic point processes ("Needles") injected into regular stochastic processes ("Haystack") to simulate spiky behavior in controlled environments.
+   - **Pretrain:** We provide a continuous pretraining dataset for foundation models to specialize on spiky time series.
+   - **Benchmark:** We provide a benchmark datasets to test foundation model sensitivity to different tyeps of spiky time series.
 - **Real-World Spiky Time Series:** A collection of real-world datasets from domains like energy, traffic, and biomedical signals, reflecting naturally occurring spikes.
-- **Synthetic Spiky Time Series:** Generated using stochastic point processes ("Needles") injected into regular stochastic processes ("Haystack") to simulate spiky behavior in controlled environments.

 ---